14 Delightful Things To Do In Fethiye, Turkey: A Detailed Guide

 Most people coming to Fethiye will pick between four different areas.

 Çalış Beach gets lots of long-term travelers, ranging from digital nomads to British retirees.
 While there are a few hotels and resorts in the area, most accommodations are small apartments meant for weekly stays.
-Some good options are the Ten Apart Hotel and Juglans Suites.
+Some good options are the Ten Apart Hotel and Stella Classic Apartments.

 Calis Beach during the day.

 The old town and marina are also filled with great accommodations.
 If you stay here, you’ll be right in the heart of things.
-For a budget-friendly option check out the Sakura Suite Hostel, which offers dorms and private rooms.
 For nice suites with a view, there’s Ansira Fethiye, and for ultra-luxury the Yacht Classic Hotel.

 Ölüdeniz is also a popular spot to stay, especially if you want that typical Mediterranean resort feel.
 The prices are on the higher end but offer a walkable distance to the beach.
 If you want the full treatment The Pearl Ölüdeniz and Jade Residence are great options.
 Alternatively, you can stay in Kayaköy to be closer to the historic ghost town.